|How will CVPR 2021 paper's be treated during the review process?|

 |Our expectation is that the majority of authors should make themselves available as reviewers.
 At the time of abstract submission on CMT (a week before the paper deadline) the author list should be entered on CMT and an option will be available for authors to indicate which authors will be able to review - requests for certain authors to not be considered as reviewers can also be entered with a suitable justification.
 For example, junior researchers (e.g. early PhD and below) or authors who are not computer vision researchers (e.g. providing domain expertise for experiments) would be considered reasonable justification.|

 It is the primary author's responsibility to ensure that all authors on their paper have registered their institutional conflicts into CMT.
-Each author should list domains of all institutions they have worked for, or have had very close collaboration with, within the last 3 years (example: mit.edu; ox.ac.uk; microsoft.com).
+Each author should list their current institution domain and the domains of all institutions they have worked for, or have had very close collaboration with, within the last 3 years as a semi-colon separated list (example: mit.edu; ox.ac.uk; microsoft.com).
 DO NOT enter the domain of email providers such as gmail.com.
+ALSO NOTE: all authors should be using their institutional domain email addresses and should not register on CMT using a generic email address such as a gmail address.
 This institutional conflict information will be used in conjunction with prior authorship conflict information to resolve assignments to both reviewers and area chairs.
-If a paper is found to have an undeclared or incorrect institutional conflict, the paper may be summarily rejected.
+If a paper is found to have an undeclared or incorrect institutional conflict, the paper will be summarily rejected.

 |Can I promote my paper in the press or on social media?|